cubesort/claudia/README.md

 ![](./resources/Screenshot.png "Claudia screenshot")

+## Features

+- Ask Clade about the current page.
+For example, ask it to summarize the current page or find specific information.
+- Page content is cached to save API costs.

 ## Installation

 1. Clone the repository or download and unzip the source code.
-2. Navigate to the extensions page.
-It’s `chrome://extensions/` in Chrome.
+2. Navigate to the extensions page, e.g. `chrome://extensions/`.
 3. Enable "Developer mode" from the top right corner.
 4. Click "Load unpacked" and select the directory of the extension.